 Chenodal administration is known to reduce biliary cholesterol and the dissolution of radiolucent gallstones through suppression of hepatic synthesis of cholesterol, cholic acid and deoxycholic acid in the bile pool.
-Chenodal was first approved by the FDA in 1983 for the management of gallstones but its marketing was later discontinued due to lack of commercial success.
-In 2009, Nexgen Pharma Inc.'s ANDA for Chenodal was approved by the FDA for the treatment of gallstones; Chenodal is manufactured for Manchester Pharmaceuticals LLC ("Manchester") under this ANDA.
-Manchester subsequently obtained orphan drug designation for Chenodal for the treatment of CTX, a rare autosomal recessive lipid storage disease, in 2010.
-Manchester was acquired by us in March 2014.
+Chenodal was first approved by the tue U.S. Food and Drug Administration ("FDA") in 1983 for the management of gallstones but its marketing was later discontinued due to lack of commercial success.
+In 2009, Nexgen Pharma Inc.'s Abbreviated New Drug Application ("ANDA") for Chenodal was approved by the FDA for the treatment of gallstones.
+Chenodal is manufactured under this ANDA.
+In 2010, Chenodal was granted orphan drug designation for the treatment of cerebrotendinous xanthomatosis ("CTX"), a rare autosomal recessive lipid storage disease.
+We acquired Chenodal in March 2014.

 While Chenodal is not labeled for CTX, it has been used as the standard of care for over three decades.
 We are working to obtain FDA approval of Chenodal for the treatment of CTX.
-The prevalence of CTX is estimated in the literature to be as high as 1 in 70,000 in the overall United States population.
-Pathogenesis of CTX involves deficiency of the enzyme 27-hydroxylase (encoded by the gene CYP27A1), a rate-limiting enzyme in the synthesis of primary bile acids, including CDCA, from cholesterol.
+The prevalence of CTX is estimated in the literature to be as high as 1 in 70,000 in the overall population.
+Pathogenesis of CTX involves deficiency of the enzyme 27-hydroxylase (encoded by the gene CYP27A1), a rate-limiting enzyme in the synthesis of primary bile acids, including chenodeoxycholic acid ("CDCA"), from cholesterol.
 The disruption of primary bile acid synthesis in CTX leads to toxic accumulation of cholesterol and cholestanol in most tissues.
 Most patients present with intractable diarrhea, premature cataracts, tendon xanthomas, atherosclerosis, and cardiovascular disease in childhood and adolescence.
 Neurological manifestations of the disease, including dementia and cognitive and cerebellar deficiencies, emerge during late adolescence and adulthood.
 Oral administration of CDCA has been shown to normalize primary bile acid synthesis in patients with CTX.

-Cholbam® (cholic acid)
+Cholbam® (cholic acid capsules)

 The FDA approved Cholbam (cholic acid capsules) in March 2015, the first FDA approved treatment for pediatric and adult patients with bile acid synthesis disorders due to single enzyme defects, and for adjunctive treatment of patients with peroxisomal disorders (including Zellweger spectrum disorders).
 The effectiveness of Cholbam has been demonstrated in clinical trials for bile acid synthesis disorders and the adjunctive treatment of peroxisomal disorders.
-The estimated incidence of bile acid synthesis disorders due to single enzyme defects is 1 to 9 per million live births.
+An estimated 200 to 300 patients are current candidates for therapy.